juergenfurrer/blender-addon-equalizerer/README.md

-# blender-plugin-equilizerer
+# blender-addon-equalizerer

-Creates an Equilizer animation from a simple mesh
+Creates an Equalizer animation from a simple mesh